 The service prioritises those clients with complex health needs but also accepts referrals for clients identified as particularly vulnerable for example those without access to Medicare.
 This service aims to support clients during a period of intensive need, transitioning clients to community GP’s when and where appropriate.

 This service is available to support clients requiring hospital-based services.
 Contacting the Refugee Health Nurse Liaison may be of benefit when referring a patient to Emergency Department (ED), if a client has been admitted and requires inpatient follow-up or if discharge information regarding client management /discharge planning is required.

 Monash Health Refugee Health and Wellbeing provides a tertiary referral medical service for adults aged 17 years and over presenting with a range of health issues including:

 • Latent TB infection

 • Chronic medical conditions

-The adult infectious diseases and internal medicine clinic is part of the integrated refugee health service located at 122 Thomas Street, Dandenong, and as such patients have access to the broader refugee health team.
+The adult infectious diseases and internal medicine clinic is part of the integrated refugee health service located at 122 Thomas Street, Dandenong, so patients have access to the broader Refugee Health Team who are located there.

 The clinic is for asylum seeker and refugee patients who require non-urgent medical care.
 The primary focus is infectious diseases, but other medical conditions and diagnostic problems can be addressed.
 If more specialised investigation or management is required, patients may be referred to sub-specialty clinical services elsewhere in Monash Health.